matiasbaglieri/baseapi/README.md

 ## 📝 Overview

-BaseAPI is a modern, scalable backend framework built with FastAPI, designed for rapid development of production-grade applications.
-It includes built-in user authentication, asynchronous task processing with Celery, and MySQL database integration — making it ideal for applications that require performance, extensibility, and clean architecture from day one.
+BaseAPI is a modern, production-ready backend framework built with FastAPI, designed to accelerate the development of secure, scalable, and modular web applications.

+It provides a clean architecture out of the box, featuring user authentication, background task processing, email support, and database integration.
+Whether you're building an MVP or deploying an enterprise-grade system, BaseAPI gives you the foundation to move fast without compromising on structure or performance.

+### ✅ Perfect For:
+- Startups needing a clean, extensible backend
+- Teams building APIs for web/mobile apps
+- Developers who want asynchronous performance and modern Python

+### 🔍 Why BaseAPI?
+- **Fast to develop with**, thanks to FastAPI
+- **Robust structure** built for real-world use cases
+- **Scalable** with Celery + Redis for background jobs
+- **Ready for Docker, Kubernetes, and cloud deployments**
+- **Secure and configurable** out of the box (JWT, Mailgun, .env)

 ## ✨ Key Features